ivan8919/css-tailcss/README.md

-"# Made with tailwind css and friends,Html 5"
+"# Made with tailwind css,Html 5 and friends"